Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 Ultraviolet (UV) irradiation is something that most of us are familiar with in a superficial manner.
 We know that it exists, and we know that we can do certain things with it.
+But we don’t necessarily understand how it works, do we?

 The answer lies in the science behind harnessing these UV rays

-These UV rays are known emit energy in the form of photon particles, and the energy that is emitted can be determined based on the work of the physicist Max Planck.
+These UV rays are known to emit energy in the form of photon particles, and the energy that is emitted can be determined based on the work of the physicist Max Planck.

 As these photons travel through space, they are able to be absorbed or emitted as a form of electromagnetic radiation.